mpchadwick/jekyll-pre-commit/README.md

 ```

 In the above, there would be a maximum length of 50 characters for the title (rather than the default of 59)

+#### NoDuplicateTags

+Checks that you have not accidentally introduced a duplicate tag.
+For example, if you have posts that are already using "MySQL" as a tag and you attempt to commit a post with the tag "mysql"  (notice the difference in case-sensitivity) you will not be allowed to commit.

 ## Roll Your Own